 In addition to reviewing your insurance policies, there are other steps to take to prepare for possible hurricane damage claims.

-Claims Take Time: While you must file the hurricane insurance claim as soon as possible, recognize the insurance companies may have a long list of clients.
+Claims Take Time: While you must file the hurricane insurance claim as soon as possible, recognize that the insurance companies may have a long list of clients.
 It may take months to process and receive reimbursement for your losses, depending on the storm’s severity.

 Stay or Go: Always Have a Hurricane Kit